 The City is making real progress on the goals for housing and jobs through partnerships.
 FY2021 spending commitments are underway and progress can be seen in outcomes, particularly for direct services to low-income residents and in homeless services.
 Progress on longer-term housing construction outcomes is seen in key indicators, such as RFPs issued and contracts signed, in which partners are accountable to specific goals.
 The City of Durham does not develop affordable housing directly; it uses local and federal funds to fill gaps in a developer’s financing plan and is a differentiating factor in how an affordable housing developer attracts private capital.
 Both for-profit and nonprofit developers use City commitments to create financing packages for building or preserving affordable housing, thus bringing together a range of community partners to improve as much housing as possible.

-DHA is a federally-funded quasi-governmental agency that owns and manages public housing, which is a form of affordable housing serving extremely low income households.
-DHA.
-It is the largest affordable housing provider in Durham, owning almost all of the housing serving extremely low-income households, as well as managing over 2,500 Housing Choice (Section 8) vouchers that serve extremely low-income households.
+DHA is a federally-funded quasi-governmental agency that owns and manages public housing, which is a form of affordable housing serving extremely low-income households.
+DHA is the largest affordable housing provider in Durham, owning almost all the housing serving extremely low-income households, as well as managing over 2,500 Housing Choice (Section 8) vouchers that serve extremely low-income households.
 It is the City’s largest partner providing affordable housing for residents with the lowest incomes.

 DHA is an important partner for improving and expanding affordable rental housing.
 The public housing that DHA owns represents the majority of the affordable housing in Durham for extremely low-income households.
-Because of shortfalls in federal funding over decades, public housing in Durham and nationally faces enormous backlog of capital investment, leaving many public housing residents living in substandard and functionally obsolete units.
-To address this challenge, the Durham Housing Authority developed the DHA Downtown and Neighborhood Plan (DDNP) in partnership with community stakeholders and the City and County to guide the redevelopment of the first phase of public housing properties as mixed income communities, preserving the extremely affordable public housing and adding affordable and market rate housing.
+Because of shortfalls in federal funding over decades, public housing in Durham and nationally faces an enormous backlog of capital investment, leaving many public housing residents living in substandard and functionally obsolete units.
+To address this challenge, the Durham Housing Authority developed the DHA Downtown and Neighborhood Plan (DDNP) in partnership with community stakeholders, the City, and County to guide the redevelopment of the first phase of public housing properties as mixed-income communities, preserving the extremely affordable public housing and adding affordable and market-rate housing.
 The City’s $58.9 million commitment from the $160 million Forever Home, Durham investment program is a critical piece of DHA’s public/private financing strategy involving multiple other partners.
-The City’s commitment is currently directed to the DHA development plans for: JJ Henderson, 519 East Main/Liberty, Oldham, Forest Hill Heights, and a significant addition of residential and mixed-use development at what is now the DHA office site.
+The City’s commitment is currently directed to the DHA development plans for: JJ Henderson, 519 East Main/Liberty, Oldham, Forest Hill Heights, and a significant addition of residential and mixed-use units at the DHA office site.

 All DHA residents who remain in good standing have a right to return to a redevelopment unit that meets their needs.
 If a resident needs to be relocated during construction, DHA will pay for all relocation costs.

-The Forever Home, Durham program was developed based on analysis of data about housing need in Durham and consultations with elected officials, affordable housing developers, homeless service providers, and community residents.
+The Forever Home, Durham program was developed based on analysis of data about housing needs in Durham and consultations with elected officials, affordable housing developers, homeless service providers, and community residents.

 The City is committed to implementing all of the activities laid out in the Forever Home, Durham program.
 As part of Durham’s annual budget cycle, the City determines the activities to be carried out in the coming year based on an analysis of funding availability, organizational capacity and community needs.
 As conditions evolve, the allocation of funds and services will be directed as needed to provide the best possible outcomes over time.